Andrew Lyght: Biography

 In 1977, Lyght moved to New York, where he did a two-year residency at P.S.
 1 in Long Island City (now MoMA PS1).
-Since that time, he has continued to show his work in group and solo exhibitions around the world, with his most recent solo exhibition, "Second Nature," in 2020 at Anna Zorina Gallery in New York.
+Since that time, he has continued to show his work in group and solo exhibitions around the world, with a 2022 solo show, "Linear Dimensions," at the Al Held Foundation in Boiceville, N.Y., and another, "Second Nature," in 2020 at Anna Zorina Gallery in New York.
+Lyght's work is included in the 2023 group show "After 'The Wild': Contemporary Art from The Barnett and Annalee Newman Foundation" at The Jewish Museum, in New York, and was in the exhibition "A Fast Moving Sky" at The Third Line, in Dubai, United Arab Emirates (2017).
 He had a retrospective in 2016 at the Samuel Dorsky Museum of Art at the State University of New York, New Paltz, N.Y., for which an exhibition catalogue, “Full Circle,” was published by the SUNY Press.
 The exhibition was curated by South African independent curator Tumelo Mosaka.

 Reviewing Lyght's retrospective at the Dorsky Museum for The New York Times, critic Joyce Beckenstein stated that Lyght's work “soars on the arc of a simple line.
 Mr. Lyght blurs all distinctions between drawing, painting, sculpture, digital photography and installation art.
 Each iteration of his distinct style charts the personal odyssey of a naturalized African-American artist from Guyana ... to Montreal, to Brooklyn, to Europe and, finally, to Kingston, N.Y., the birthplace of America’s first indigenous art movement, the Hudson River School.”

 Lyght's other museum installations include "Andrew Lyght: 3-D Paintings" at the Nassau County Museum of Fine Art, Roslyn, N.Y.
-(1985), for which a catalogue was published by the museum, and "Painting Structure" at Smith College Museum of Art, Northampton, Mass., in 1983.
+(1985), for which a catalogue was published by the museum, and "Painting Structures" at Smith College Museum of Art, Northampton, Mass., in 1983.
 He was included in the 2010 "Global Africa Project" at the Museum of Arts & Design, New York, an exhibition that was co-curated by Lowery Stokes Sims and explored the impact of African visual culture on contemporary art, craft, and design around the world.